Pathology and Imaging

 Tissue culture cell depository

-We have started a human eye cell depository.
-The goals of this service are to train investigators to isolate human eye cells or to provide “hard to isolate” human eye cells.
-To date, we have provided human trabecular meshwork cells (both normal and transformed), primary human corneal keratocytes, and primary ciliary muscle cells for core participants.
-We also have generated a lentiviral vector expressing telomerase that can be used to expand the lifespan of human eye cells.
+We have started a human eye tissue/cell depository.
+The goals of this service are to obtain human eye tissues and fluids (aqueous humor and vitreous) for PIs o use in their studies.
+We can train investigators to isolate human eye cells or to provide “hard to isolate” human eye cells.
+To date, we have provided human trabecular meshwork cells (both normal and immortalized), primary human corneal keratocytes, and primary ciliary muscle cells for core participants.
+We can also help generate immortalized cell lines using a lentiviral vector expressing telomerase to expand the lifespan of human eye cells.

 For questions regarding Pathology and Imaging services, please contact: